shreytheshreyas/tp/docs/DeveloperGuide.md

 * projectIndex: The index of the project as an Integer

-Step 1: The user executes project n/Project One command to create a new project, followed by select p/1 to enter Project One, which at this instance, switches the app state from Home View to Project View.
+Step 1: The user executes `project n/Project One` command to create a new project, followed by select p/1 to enter Project One, which at this instance, switches the app state from Home View to Project View.

 <center><img src="https://i.ibb.co/tsx27Yw/Figure11-1.png"></center>

-Step 2: The user types the description command followed by the index of the project then the description of the project e.g. description p/1 d/Submission of User Guide.
+Step 2: The user types the description command followed by the index of the project then the description of the project e.g. `description p/1 d/Submission` of User Guide.
 The description command will call ProjectDescriptionCommand() which will execute the command with executeCommand(). printProjectDescriptionAddedMessage() from the UI class will be returned and printed.

 The following sequence diagram shows how the project description command works:

 <center><img src="https://i.ibb.co/FnK6xqD/Figure11-2.png"></center>

-## Marking a project as done
+### **Marking a project as done (Samuel Leow)**
 This section will explain the mark of a specified project as done and how the objects interact with each other.

 The user can mark a specified project as done with the done command.